Santa Barbara Motorcycle Accident Attorney

 Help Prevent Errors

 There are many mistakes that a motorcyclist could make when filing a personal injury claim after a motorcycle accident.
 Your injury attorney can help you avoid these pitfalls.
 After a crash, your attorney can provide you with useful advice to help support your traffic accident claim.
 For instance, they will give you advice to prevent insurance companies from lowballing your settlement or disputing your damages.
-One example is advising that you don’t expose evidence in your case to the other party or post it on social media.

 Negotiating With the Insurance Company